oubiwann/metaphone/README.rst

 The following developers/projects make use of this library:

+* `Andrew Collins`_ used his original code in various music projects and dealing with misspelled text from data provided by various web services.
+This was then integrated with Plone/Zope projects.

 * `Matthew Somerville`_ uses it on Theatricalia to do people name matching, and it appears to work `quite well`_.
 The database stores the double metaphones for first and last names, and then upon searching simply computes the double